Geosyntec/pycvc/README.md

 [I 09:04:51.902 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```
 At that point, your default web browser (preferably not Internet Explorer) will pop up.
-If that browswer happens to be internet explorer, it is recommended to copy the notebook server's URL into a modern browser like Chrome or Firefox.
+If that browswer happens to be Internet Explorer, it is recommended to copy the notebook server's URL into a modern browser like Chrome or Firefox.
 Then, click the notebook in the list of files and a new browser tab will open with the analysis ready to go.

 For more information about Jupyter, check out the [official documentation](http://jupyter.readthedocs.org/en/latest/)

-### Configuring the Analysis to use your local database
+### Configuring the analysis to use your local database
 The seventh code cell in the notebook titled **Load CVC Database** must be configured to point to your local copy of the CVC database.
 By default, the code cell is configured as follows:
 ```
 cvcdbfile = "C:/users/phobson/Desktop/cvc.accdb"